garno/catalog/README.md

 ## State of project

 The current version **doesn't include a CLI**.
 You'll have to use it through IRB as you can see in the [How to use](#how-to-use) section.
-The next step will be to provide a CLI using guard and a way to easily deamonize this.
+The next step will be to provide a CLI and a way to easily deamonize this.

 ## How to use